There are two ways to travel by public transport from Pak Chong to Bangkok:

-There are 4 minivan services a day from Pak Chong to Bangkok which you can book online.
+There are currently 7 minivan services a day from Pak Chong to Bangkok available to book online.
 Travel by minivan tends to be quicker and more reliable than travel by train because of the frequent delays on Thailand’s railway network.

 - Minivan services from Pak Chong terminate at Morchit New Van Terminal.

 - Minivan services from Pak Chong to Bangkok take a fairly standard time of 3 hours to complete the journey.

 Use the Search Box below to buy tickets from Pak Chong to Bangkok.

 Both train tickets and minivan tickets are available to book online through the Search Box above.